JaimeStill/svelte-study/rollup/readme.md

 ## Quick Start
 [Back to Top](#rollupjs)

-Rollup can be used either through a [command line interface](./01-command-line-interface.md) wiht an optional configuration file, or else through its [JavaScript API](./02-javascript-api.md).
+Rollup can be used either through a [command line interface](./01-command-line-interface.md) with an optional configuration file, or else through its [JavaScript API](./02-javascript-api.md).
 Run `rollup --help` to see the available options and parameters.

 > See [rollup-starter-lib](https://github.com/rollup/rollup-starter-lib) and [rollup-starter-app](https://github.com/rollup/rollup-starter-app) to see example library and application projects using Rollup.